Professor of Business Administration

-Professor Campbell's research, teaching, and case writing focus on designing and integrating organizational structures, performance measurement, and incentive systems to foster empowerment, mitigate risk, and enable organizational learning.
-He has studied these issues extensively in both the U.S. and international services sectors.
-In this context, his work has more specifically focused on how leaders can design organizations and management systems to compete effectively on differentiated customer experiences.
+Professor Campbell's research, teaching, and case writing focus on the design of performance measurement and management control systems, with a particular focus on identifying design choices that enable more effective interactions between organizations and their customers.
+He has studied these issues extensively in both the U.S. and international services sectors and has published numerous case studies across a variety of related industries including retail, hospitality, and financial services.
 His research has been published in leading academic journals including Journal of Accounting Research, The Accounting Review, Manufacturing & Service Operations Management, and Management Science.

 Professor Campbell received his doctorate from Harvard Business School and his bachelors degrees in mathematics and economics from the University of Redlands (Redlands, CA).
 Prior to beginning his doctoral studies, he worked at the Board of Governors of the Federal Reserve in Washington, D.C. on research and policy related to the structure, conduct, and performance of U.S. banking institutions and markets.
+He is currently serving on the board of the Harvard University Employees Credit Union and is a research fellow at the Filene Research Institute.
 He enjoys living in Sudbury, MA with his wife, son, daughter, and two dogs.

 Management Control Systems;